Maclura tricuspidata

+Description

+It grows up to 6 m high.

 The Tanzhe Temple west of Beijing, China is named for this tree.

+Uses

+Aside from its edible fruit, which can also be used to make wine, the tree has several other uses.
+In China, its leaves are fed to silkworms, its bark is used to make paper and a reddish-yellow dye, and its roots are used for medicinal purposes.
+Its wood is also valuable, and is used for the construction of bows.

 Fossil record

-Fossils similar to Maclura tricuspidata have been collected from the Eocene of France, Miocene of Bulgaria, Pliocene of China and Quaternary of Japan.
+Fossils similar to Maclura tricuspidata have been collected from the Eocene of France, Miocene of Bulgaria, Pliocene of China, and Quaternary of Japan.